highbyte/dotnet-6502/docs/systems/apple2/disk2.md

   booted rather than injected because VisiCalc's `/S` and `/L` file commands call DOS, so DOS has to be resident.

-Verified *not* to work, and why it is worth recording: **Dangerous Dave** (Softdisk) is a ProDOS title, so it stops at the 64 KB requirement above — the 1988 disk carries `PRODOS 8 V1.4` and the 1991 one `PRODOS 8 V1.9`.
-The 1988 disk is also ProDOS *block*-ordered, so it does not even get that far; it hangs at track 0 with the motor running.
+- **Dangerous Dave in the Deserted Pirate's Hideout** (Softdisk, 1988) boots through ProDOS 8 and plays.
+It exercises the whole ProDOS path: the language card's 64 KB, and ProDOS sector order (its archive.org copy is named `.dsk` but is ProDOS-ordered).

+Verified *not* to work, and why it is worth recording: the **1991 re-release** of Dangerous Dave is built for a **65C02**.
+It executes `$9C` (`STZ abs`), which this NMOS 6502 does not implement, so the instruction stream desynchronises and the CPU eventually lands on `$B2` — JAM on an NMOS part.
+Same game, different build, different CPU requirement; only the 1988 original targets a II Plus.

 Automated coverage lives in `Disk2NibbleCodecTests`, `Disk2TrackNibblizerTests` and `Disk2ControllerTests`, plus opt-in integration tests (`Apple2RealRomDisk2BootTests`) that boot a